Microscopic colitis: Differential diagnosis

 Differential diagnoses, which should be ruled out, include bile acid diarrhea, lactose malabsorption, celiac disease, Crohn's disease, ulcerative colitis, and infectious colitis.

 Treatment

 Lymphocytic and collagenous colitis have both been shown in randomized, placebo-controlled trials to respond well to budesonide, a glucocorticoid.
-Budesonide formulated to be active in the distal colon and rectum is effective for both active disease and in the prevention of relapse.
+Budesonide, formulated to be active in the distal colon and rectum is effective for both active disease and in the prevention of relapse.
 However, relapse occurs frequently after withdrawal of therapy.

-Studies of a number of other agents including antidiarrheals, bismuth subsalicylate (Pepto-Bismol), mesalazine/mesalamine (alone or in combination with cholestyramine), systemic corticosteroids, cholestyramine, immunomodulators, and probiotics have shown to be less effective than budesonide for treating both forms of microscopic colitis.
+Studies of several other agents including antidiarrheals, bismuth subsalicylate (Pepto-Bismol), mesalazine/mesalamine (alone or in combination with cholestyramine), systemic corticosteroids, cholestyramine, immunomodulators, and probiotics have shown to be less effective than budesonide for treating both forms of microscopic colitis.

 Anti-TNF inhibitors, split ileostomy, diverting ileostomy, and subtotal colectomy are options for management of steroid-dependent or refractory microscopic colitis.
 Currently, the need to resort to surgery is limited considering the improvement of drug therapy options.
 However, surgery is still considered for patients with severe, unresponsive microscopic colitis.